Ghasak/nvim/docs/plugins/asciiflow.com.md

 ```

 2. It will operate on port `8080` by default, but I have managed to change it
-   using the following
+   using the following:

-- Go to the client directory of the `~/Desktop/devCode/javaScriptHub/asciiflow` project.
+- Navigate to the client directory of the project located in
-- Use `vim webpack.config.js` and add the line `port: 9090, // Set the development server to listen on port 9090 for example`.
+  `~/Desktop/devCode/javaScriptHub/asciiflow`.
+Use `vim webpack.config.js` and

+- Insert the line `port: 9090, // Set the development server to listen on port 9090 for example` within it.
+Refer to the attached `webpack.config.js Template`
+  to ensure correctness at the end.
+Check the file after making this addition.

 ## Installation